jatschudy/jatschudy.github.io/_posts/Domain Management/Exchange Online/2023-06-08-Cant-Permanently-Delete-Items.md

 ### Scenario
 The user is unable to delete email from their mailbox.
 Any attempt to do so produces a message stating "You can't permanently delete these items" and informs them to try deleting the "Recoverable Items" folder.
 Emptying that folder does not help.

+### Order of Execution
+1. Run the first script to remove recovery capability.
+2. Log into the email with OWA and delete the desired emails
+3. Run the second script to restore the account to default configuration.

 ### Reduce Recovery Capability
 Once done deleting you will want to return these settings to their original state